ryhorv/tf-flowavenet/README.md

 ## How to use

-1. Download the [LJ-Speech dataset](https://keithito.com/LJ-Speech-Dataset/) and unzip in to a new folder in the current dir.
+1. Download the [LJ-Speech dataset](https://keithito.com/LJ-Speech-Dataset/) and unzip to a new folder in the current dir.

 2. Preprocess dataset using the following command: